wintercms/docs/database/traits.md

 ## Validation

 Winter models uses the built-in [Validator class](../services/validation).
-The validation rules are defined in the model class as a property named `$rules` and the class must use the trait `Winter\Storm\Database\Traits\Validation`:
+The validation rules are defined in the model class as a public property named `$rules` and the class must use the trait `Winter\Storm\Database\Traits\Validation`:

 ```php
 class User extends Model